CHAPTER 200 Academic Affairs

 270.1 Overview

-The Robert E. Kennedy Library provides access to information that supports and enriches learning and research both at Cal Poly and beyond.
+The library provides access to information that supports and enriches learning and research both at Cal Poly and beyond.

-As a center for learning and the community, the library supports open and informed inquiry, learning, creation, and collaboration by every student and scholar at Cal Poly, and contributes to the cultural life of our community.
+As a nexus for learning and the community, the library supports open and informed inquiry, learning, creation, and collaboration by every student and scholar at Cal Poly and contributes to the cultural life of our community.

 The library is committed to valuing the scholar in everyone by delivering excellent service, fostering collaboration and innovation, and respecting and nurturing Cal Poly's distinctive sense of community.

-In addition to policies here, specific library policy and procedures apply, which may be obtained from Library Administrative Services.
+In addition to policies here, specific library guidelines and procedures apply, which may be found on the library website or obtained from Library Administration.

 270.2 Library Facilities